radareorg/blog/content/posts/radare-0-10-0.md

 ]
 +++

-Today, we’re releasing a new version of radare2, the *0.10.0*, codename *NOLAN*.
-Since you might be a but too lazy to read [every single commit]( https://github.com/radare/radare2/commits/master ), we’re going to highlight some cool new features together!
+On monday 16th, we released a new version of radare2, the *0.10.0*, codename *NOLAN*.
+Since you might be a but too lazy to read [every single commit](https://github.com/radare/radare2/commits/master), we’re going to highlight some cool new features together!

 # Numbers
 Thanks to more than 100 contributors who issued more than 2000 commits, here is what changed: